TebogoNakampe/psucse_grocerycaffenet/README.md

 Fine-tuning CaffeNet
 ------------
 For target data, we decided to use ILSVRC2014 DET Dataset [[4](#ilsvrc14)] since it does not overlap ILSVRC2012 Dataset used in CaffeNet.
 To be specific, we choose 21 of 200 DET classes, which might represent some items in a grocery store.
-The following table describes our dataset in detail.
+The following table describes a breakdown of image counts in our dataset.
 Due to annotation issue, all 15,380 images come from DET training dataset, where training/validation dataset are randomly separated in 9:1 manner.
 For the sake of simplicity, we adapted centered 255x255 downscaling to each image.

 |         | apple   | artichoke | bagel   | banana  | bell pepper | burrito | cucumber  | fig     | guacamole |
 |:-------:|:-------:|:---------:|:-------:|:-------:|:-----------:|:-------:|:---------:|:-------:|:--------:|